UpperLEFTY/wpw-sdk-python/README.md

 ## Debugging:
 * If you get some odd error messages talking about a 'rpc-agent'
 * Try typing the following command: 'ps -e | grep rpc' to get the pid(s) of rpc-agents that are running.
-* Then do kill <pid> e.g. kill 13249234 to kill these processes.
+* Then do kill &lt;pid&gt; e.g. kill 13249234 to kill these processes.
 * Try re-running the examples - if this fails then please contact us at innovation@worldpay.com or on our slack channel or raise an issue in github.

 ## So what does it do: